JuliaPlots/Plots.jl/docs/src/install.md

 # need to install additional system packages if you are on Linux, see
 # https://gr-framework.org/julia.html#installation

-Pkg.add("PGFPlotsX")
+Pkg.add("UnicodePlots")  # simplest terminal based backend (guaranteed to work from a cluster, e.g. without X forwarding)

-# You need to have LaTeX installed on your system
+Pkg.add("PGFPlotsX")  # you need to have LaTeX installed on your system

 Pkg.add("PlotlyJS"); Pkg.add("PlotlyBase")
 # Note that you only need to add this if you need Electron windows and